animind - Fotolia

 7 factors to consider in network redundancy design

-Network pros have multiple factors to consider when it comes to adding redundancy in network design, including network equipment, protocols, backup, processing and subnet connections.
+Network pros should consider multiple factors when adding redundancy to network design, including network equipment, protocols, backup, processing and subnet connections.

-When the network goes down, everything stops.
+Everything stops when the network goes down.
 For some enterprises, a few minutes of downtime isn't critical.
-For others, including those whose business depends on a customer-facing website, a few minutes of downtime means lost revenue and, possibly, lost customers.
+For others, including those whose business depends on a customer-facing website, a few minutes of downtime means lost revenue and customers.
 It's critical for these enterprises to design a network that stays up despite a component failure.

-Enterprises in which even a brief downtime has a major effect must add redundant equipment and contract for redundant services.
+Enterprises that are majorly affected by even a brief downtime must add redundant equipment and contract for redundant services.
 But adding network redundancy increases cost and complexity.
-Each enterprise must consider the tradeoff of downtime costs against the cost of adding devices and services.
+Each organization should consider the tradeoff of downtime costs against the cost of adding devices and services.

 Below are seven factors network teams should evaluate when building their network redundancy designs.